tedanyao/Image-Matting/README.md

 This program can generate Closed-form matting and KNN matting results by an input image and a salient map.

 # Note
-input images should be .png files
+Input images should be .png files

 # Formats
 Input: